jhelsby/jlox-notes/sections/1_scanning.md

   * Reads and executes a file.

 * If given no arguments, runs `runPrompt()`.
-  * Launches a prompt in an infinite loop.
+  * Launches a REPL prompt in an infinite loop.
 Executes input code one line at a time.

 > `void runFile(String path)` and `void runPrompt()`